ftkalcevic/pru-software-support-package/examples/am335x/PRU_biled/ReadMe.md

 Simple LED flasher example, using shared memory to configure the flashing.
-A biled (bipolar/bicolor) with current limiting resistor is placed across output pins P9_27/P9_30.
+A biled (bipolar/bicolor led) with current limiting resistor is placed across output pins P9_27/P9_30.

 Use "make" to compile the PRU.